petetuckett/Surfmelt_mapping_tool/README.md

 SOFTWARE REQUIREMENTS:

 1) Google Earth Engine (requires a user account) - copy the contents of each .txt file into a new GEE script (https://code.earthengine.google.com).
+Scripts tested and fully working on GEE, Jan 2025.
 2) Matlab (Used for post-processing stages.
-Code could be adapted for use in other platforms)
+Code could be adapted for use in other platforms).
+Scripts tested and fully working on Matlab R2023a, Jan 2025.
-3) Use of a High Performace Computing (HPC) platform is beneficial, but not essential, for the post-processing Matlab script
+3) Use of a High Performace Computing (HPC) platform is beneficial, but not essential, for the post-processing Matlab script.

 Our continent-wide dataset was produced in 2022.
-All scripts have been updated to reflect system changes within GEE, but please be aware that the image collections within GEE are constantly updated, and minor adaptions to scripts lines relating to image file pathways and image band names may be required.
+All scripts have been updated to reflect system changes within GEE (as of Jan 2025), but please be aware that the image collections within GEE are constantly updated, and minor adaptions to scripts lines relating to image file pathways and image band names may be required in the future.

 CODE DESCRIPTIONS & INSTRUCTIONS:

 Three key scripts are required to run the surface meltwater mapping methodology.
-A shapefile specfying the area to be mapped over is also required - An example input shapefile is provided to demonstrate the method for the Amery region of Antarctica.
+A shapefile specfying the area to be mapped over is also required - An example input shapefile is provided
+(/Example_shapefile/Amery.shp) to demonstrate the method for the Amery region of Antarctica.
 Our continent-wide dataset was created by mapping over one quarter of Antarctica at a time, to avoid memory limits within GEE.
 See below a description of the steps taken to map surface meltwater over any given pre-defined area of Antarctica.
 Meltwater is mapped over a user-specified time period and temporal resolution.

 1) Generate a shapefile polygon to define the area you intend to map over.
 If the area is larger than 100 x 100 km2, split the polygon into multiple tiles.
-See Amery.shp (Example_shapefile) as an example for mapping over the Amery region of Antarctica (Tuckett et al., 2021).
+See Amery.shp as an example for mapping over the Amery region of Antarctica (Tuckett et al., 2021).
 Ensure that each tile has a unique Tile_ID number.
 3) Import this shapefile into GEE as an asset.
 4) Generate an ice mask for your given study area (and selected time period) by running the GEE script: 'Create_ice_mask'.
 Ensure that the assetpath is set to match the location of the shapefile asset